JeffersonLab/smoothness/README.md

 #### Configtime
 Wildfly must be pre-configured before the first deployment of the app.
 The scripts located in the `bash` directory are used with the following environment variables:

 Create a `.env` file for your environment and call the bash scripts [server-setup.sh](https://github.com/JeffersonLab/smoothness/blob/main/bash/wildfly/server-setup.sh) (example: [docker config](https://github.com/JeffersonLab/smoothness/blob/main/docker/weblib/docker-server.env)) and [app-setup.sh](https://github.com/JeffersonLab/smoothness/blob/main/bash/wildfly/app-setup.sh) (example: [demo docker config](https://github.com/JeffersonLab/smoothness/blob/main/docker/demo/smoothness-demo-setup.env)) to do the initial Wildfly configuration.
-Bash can be executed on Linux, Windows, and Mac with some perseverance.
+Bash can be executed on Linux, Windows (WSL2), and Mac with some perseverance.
 See [bash setup scripts](https://github.com/JeffersonLab/smoothness/tree/main/bash).

+**Note**: If you are using Windows and WSL2 you may need to run dos2unix on .env and .sh files

 <b>Server Setup (once):</b>